 Before you Start

-What I mean by that is you must have great quality film to start with.
-No matter how well your sizzle reel is edited, no matter how incredible your content, if the camera is jumping, your audio is poor, or you are out of focus, the video looks bad.
+What I mean by that is you must have a great quality film to start with.
+No matter how well your sizzle reel is edited, or how incredible your content is.
+If the camera is jumping, your audio is poor, or you are out of focus, the video looks bad.
 If you do not have good quality footage to start with, don’t invest the money in a reel just yet.
 Get better quality stuff and then begin your process.

 You MUST keep your brand and your target audience in mind when you shoot and assemble your video.
 The way you show up on stage is the way your reel should represent you.
 If you are a ‘casual, laid back’ speaker but you get dressed up in a suit and tie for your reel, your audience is going to get the wrong idea.

-Also remember that often meeting planners think differently than corporate clients.
+Also, remember that often meeting planners think differently than corporate clients.
 They have even less time so what they want to see might be different than what an executive wants.
 Never forget who is hiring you and give them what they want to market to them directly.

 There are some great editing tools on the market, and I have seen a few iPhone speaker reel videos people are creating and they are spectacular.
-If you do not have the time, or the talent – then video is a wise place to spend your money.
+If you do not have the time or the talent – then video is a wise place to spend your money.
 Invest in a professional videographer who has experience in creating sizzle reels for speakers.
 Ask to see their work first.
 Speak to their previous clients.

 If you include audience shots, have you had the audience sign a waiver before you filmed the show?
 Don’t forget to get media releases for testimonials as well.
 Did your videographer purchase the rights to the photos he may include?
 Are you allowed to use that media clip?
 Check everything ahead of time to avoid being told “sorry, you can’t use that” after you have already made the investment.